 So take the reins in how you start your day.
 After your sitting and breathing practice, choose one of the mental training exercises to incline your mind to the positive: It could be any variation of the loving-kindness practice, where you are sending good wishes to others, to an appreciation or gratitude practice like taking in the good, or you can recall recent moments where you witnessed acts of compassion or generosity, which also generates positive feelings and cultivates well-being.

-4. Loving-kindness for today.
 Practice loving-kindness specifically for the day ahead.
 As you think about what’s on your schedule, bring to mind each individual or group of people you will encounter.
 Then offer good wishes to each person or group by repeating the phrase: May you be healthy, may you be safe, may you be well, may you be happy.
 Do this for five minutes as a minimum effective dose — although you can expand this depending on what is on your agenda.

-5. Take in the good.
 Try a “take in the good practice” — and apply it to the roles you hold in your life.
 Appreciate the contribution you are making in the world.
 Where are you serving?
 Bring to mind a central commitment — whether it’s raising a child, supporting a business venture, or working on an art project.
 Ask yourself: What is going well in this role?
 How am I contributing to it?
 To install that sense of appreciation and let it take hold, spend at least 15 seconds thinking about your contribution.

 The Mindful Day ©2018 Laurie J. Cameron, published by National Geographic April 27, 2018.
 Available wherever books are sold.